2023 Google SEO Ranking Factors

 Google Analytics is great, some of the free SEO software programs are ok at best.
 You can take out an engine without the right tools, the same for SEO.
 My favorite, Ahrefs.
 You won’t find a better SEO tool.
 You need a great SEO software if you’re serious about search engine optimization.

 1. Backlinks Are Still A High SEO Ranking Factor

 Your top SEO ranking factor is no other than the most important SEO ranking factor, backlinks.
-Off-site that is.
+Off-site links that is.
 While backlinks are enough to nearly rank the most competitive keywords in the world, there is some important elements you need to know before you get backlink happy.

 Forget pagerank, you do know PR is dead, right?
 Even though Google pagerank is flat lined, it still can be used as an indicator to quality websites.
 But you have to evaluate it and look at the link metrics to determine if the site is high quality.

 How Can A Website With 123 Referring Domains Outrank Your 256 Referring Domains?